confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 Exercise 6
 ----------

 #.
-We can see from the comparison tables above that binary search is more efficient (in the average case) than linear search.
+We can see from the comparison tables above that binary search is more efficient than linear search.
 Why would we ever use linear search?
 Hint: what property must a list have for us to be able to use a binary search on it?

 ..
 Todo:: add another exercise for writing something simple in big O notation.